SystemsApproach/security/infra.rst

 detected as false information and discarded by any router receiving such an advertisement, not just the neighbors of the offending ISP.

+.. need a figure here

-While there are many forms of attack or misconfiguration that would not be caught by ROV (particularly an AS falsely advertising a path that doesn't actually exist to a valid AS) it does prevent a large number of issues, especially those caused by misconfiguration.
+While there are many forms of attack or misconfiguration that would not be caught by ROV (particularly an AS falsely advertising a path that doesn't actually exist to a valid originating AS) it does prevent a large number of issues, especially those caused by misconfiguration.
 To more fully combat the advertisement of false information in BGP, it is necessary to adopt some sort of path validation, as discussed below.

 The adoption of RPKI for route origin validation has been moving along steadily for several years now.
-The deployment of ROV is tracked by NIST (the National Institute of Standards and Technology in the U.S.)—see the Further Reading section.
-At the time of writing, the NIST RPKI monitor indicates that of the one-million-plus routes advertised globally in BGP, about 56% carry valid ROA information.
+The adoption of ROAs is tracked by NIST (the National Institute of Standards and Technology in the U.S.)—see the Further Reading section.
+At the time of writing, the NIST RPKI monitor indicates that of the one-million-plus routes advertised globally in BGP, about 56% are covered by valid ROAs.
 Less than 2% are detected as invalid (the ROV check fails) while the remaining 42% do not contain ROA information.
-Looking at the deployment over time we can see a steady increase in valid ROV and a corresponding decrease in the "not found" group—the advertisements with no ROA.
+Looking at the deployment over time we can see a steady increase in valid ROA and a corresponding decrease in the "not found" group—the advertisements with no ROA.
 While 56% is a long way from 100%, this level of penetration is a significant accomplishment—especially given the historical difficulty of making